e-PD is a non-profit organisation for sharing expertise and skills among schools and further/higher educational institutions (HEIs).

 e-PD - which stands for ‘enabling Professional Development’ - is the operating name of e-PD Trust, a non-profit company limited by guarantee registered with Companies House (company no. 07685913) with specific objects under the broad banner of the ‘advancement of education’.

 The board of e-PD is made up of Headteachers from primary, secondary and special schools nominated by the Primary and Secondary Heads’ Executives, plus an Education Advisory members and a space for a representative from the Business Community.
-The current Directors are: Grahame Robson, Chairman and cross-phase Special Schools Representative; Chris Keating, Secondary Head Representative; Dr Jon Spence, Higher Education Representative; Becky Linford, Primary Head Representative; Jill Wilson, Former Secondary Head and Education Adviser; David Brewer, Company Secretary and Business Adviser; Martin Brown, Secondary Head Representative; Leon Nettley Former Secondary Head and Education Adviser; Peter Newbold, Primary Head Representative.
+Grahame Robson recently stepped down as Chairman and Martin Browne has taken up the reins.
+The current Directors are: Martin Browne, Chairman and Secondary Head Representative; Chris Keating, Secondary Head Representative; Dr Jon Spence, Higher Education Representative; Becky Linford, Primary Head Representative; Jill Wilson, Former Secondary Head and Education Adviser; David Brewer, Company Secretary and Business Adviser; Leon Nettley Former Secondary Head and Education Adviser; Peter Newbold, Primary Head Representative and Jonathan Morris, CEO of The Sussex Learning Trust.

 e-PD also have 2 Advocate Heads: Rose Hetherton, former Head of Downlands Community College and Bill Molloy, former Head of Georgian Gardens Primary School.